 Lemon juice – natural disinfectant, cuts through grease with ease and an air-freshener.
 Bottled is fine!

 Borax – Borax is commonly used as a deodoriser as well as for cleaning toilets and drains.
 Natural Insecticide.

 Hydrogen peroxide – natural bleach and diluted to 3% it is safe to use generally.
-Use it to clean counter tops, cutting boards, and bathrooms; it is very effective in clearing up mould.
-Add it to a spray bottle and use where needed.
+Use it to clean countertops, cutting boards, and bathrooms; it is very effective in clearing up mould.
+Add it to a spray bottle and use it where needed.

 Tea tree essential oil – natural anti-septic and cleaner, great for bathrooms and kitchens.
 Dilute with water, spray onto a damp cloth and use to clean screens, cell phones, and other high-touch areas.

 Olive oil – picks up dirt and naturally polishes wood.

 Salt – a natural antiseptic and a scrubbing agent.